Forms for New Students

 - A certified copy of a child's birth certificate must be presented to the school upon first entrance to school.

 - All students entering Kansas schools must follow Kansas laws for immunizations and inoculations.
+Read about immunization requirements for the 2022-23 school year.

 - Physical examinations are required for all pupils admitted to early childhood programs and kindergarten.
-View the Health Assessment form (PDF)

 - Physical examinations are required for all pupils Grade 6-12 who are participating in sports.
 The Kansas State High School Activities Association provides the required forms on its website.
 English form or the Spanish version